siphomsiza/azafinance-assessment-reactjs-nodejs/README.md

 Builds the app for production to the `build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.

+### `yarn test`

+For Testing I have used jest enzyme for testing this assessment test

 ### `Heroku Url`